Guide for Learning in 2020-2021

-In previous iterations of the pandemic plan, West Ada School District’s operational status was tied to specific colors or categories.
-Trustees approved the school district leadership to use positive case and cluster data within individual schools, programs, and classrooms to inform operational response or closures.
-This change enables the superintendent to nimbly close schools, classrooms and programs as necessary.
+School district leadership use positive case and cluster data within individual schools, programs and classrooms to inform operational response or closures.

 Schedule Consistency and Instructional Prep Time

-Student schedules are now more consistent.
-Secondary grades 6-12 will learn remotely on Mondays and follow consistent Tuesday/Thursday or Wednesday/Friday attendance patterns based on their team designation.
-Elementary grades K-5 will be released from school early on Mondays and attend school every weekday.
+Secondary grades 6-12 learn remotely on Mondays and follow consistent Tuesday/Thursday or Wednesday/Friday attendance patterns based on their team designation.
+Elementary grades K-5 are released from school early on Mondays and attend school every weekday.
 Teachers are provided Monday afternoons for dedicated instructional prep time and collaboration.

 Alternating Day Schedule